sreza93/RevTest/README.md

 1. Go to GitHub web interface and confirm that indeed DOCNAME.tex has been pushed there.
 1. Come back to your machine, and start editing DOCNAME.tex.
 After this, you can use this as a normal repo using the workflow below.

+## Content of the repo

+The repo contains several folders (each contains a README file that tells you what to put where).
+I am describing what goes where:

+1. Root folder (DOCNAME/): Your LaTeX markup (.tex) file, and any generated PDF file (.pdf).
+1. Figures folder (DOCNAME/figures/): Your figures in the permitted formats (see below, including any .tex sources for TikZ illustrations).
+During manuscript preparation the file names of the figures must reflect their contents.
+Your figure files must
+1. Data folder (DOCNAME/data/): Your data, in ASCII form (such as .csv, etc.).
+No binary blobs (such as xls, xlss, ods, opj, etc.).
+Plain text.
+Every plot in the Figures folder must correspond to a data file here.
+If some data cannot be converted to plain text, email me prior to pushing changes and explain why it cannot be done.
+The name of data files must reflect the contents and follow the following convention: Date_ToolOrMeasurement_CommentText such as device number, or repetition number>.txt (or .csv) - more on this below.
+Your file name must *not* contain any spaces, or any special characters other than underscore(_).
+For . (such 0.25), use p (0p25).
+Any changes to plots must be accompanied by a change in the contents of the data folder.
+1. Code folder (DOCNAME/code/): Your analysis code in .py or .m form that you have used for parameter extraction, analysis, or plot generation.
+No binary blobs (such as .exe, .out, etc.).
+Shell scripts written in plain text with the extension .sh are acceptable.
+In combination with data in Data folder, I should be able to generate Figures files in the Figures folder by using your code, on my own.
+The Figure names may or may not match the data file names used to generate them.
+1. Acceptance folder (DOCNAME/acceptance_files): This will contain any final files that are submitted to the Journal upon acceptance, or high likelihood of acceptance.
+I will advise you to populate it once we reach that stage in peer-review.

+You are not allowed to delete **any** documents above once created.
+They can only be modifed in place, or in the case of data files, added.

 ## Prerequisite tools and configuration

 You will need the following tools in place on all your work machines to get started: